 Police organizations, police reform, police decision making, police technology, punishment in an historical context

-Professor Willis' interests include police organizations and organizational reform, police discretion, police technology, and penal history.
-His current projects include an examination of police officers' and prosecutors' perceptions of body-worn cameras in police organizations and the courts, and an assessment of the quality of police decision-making at the street-level.
-Along with his co-authors, in 2008 he was awarded the Law and Society Association’s article prize for research that used different theoretical perspectives to explain Compstat’s implementation in three police departments.
-In 2011, he was the recipient of a George Mason University Teaching Excellence Award.
+Along with my co-authors, in 2008 I was awarded the Law and Society Association’s Article Prize for research that used different theoretical perspectives to explain Compstat’s implementation in three police departments.
+In 2011, I was the recipient of a George Mason University Teaching Excellence Award.

 2021 - present.
 Co-principal investigator.
 An examination of the use of BWCs in a district attorney's office during a time of COVID and new discovery laws (Marthinus Koen, SUNY-Oswego, Principal Investigator)